tomhoyland/agile-delivery-diaries/README.md

 ## Who is it for?
 - Anyone interested in building a product, service or delivery team
 - Anyone wanting to improve their agile delivery practices
+- Anyone who want a good yarn on what went well, what didn't and the lessons learned